Lesson 22 Vue Components More

 - Follow along with the lesson and create the

-. - Write up a few paragraphs of explanation of what you want to do for your final project (Project Plan).
+lesson22app and check it into your github account under repo namedlesson22. - Write up a few paragraphs of explanation of what you want to do for your final project (Project Plan).
 Then break it down into multiple steps, these are your milestones.
 Think of them as versions.
 The first milestone should be be version 0.1, then 0.2 ... with 1.0 being the final delivery milestone.
 Keep your 1.0 goal attainable.
 You can also define beyond 1.0, for example 1.1 for minor updates and 2.0 for a major upgrade.

 - Submit a draft of your project plan by Slack.